peter-mouland/web-caddy/README.md

     $ component
     ├── _site           => Generated / Compiled demo site
-    ├── config          => Store the build config including the AWS variables ├── dist            => Compiled code and source code to be distrubtuted via bower ├── demo            => source code used soley for demoing the functionality │   ├- _includes    => Contains any html files to be concatinated to index.html │   ├- js           => any javascript needed to get the demo working
+    ├── config          => Store the build config including the AWS variables ├── dist            => Compiled code to be distrubtuted via bower ├── test            => Home of your test config plus test specs ├── demo            => source code used soley for demoing the functionality │   ├- _includes    => Contains any html files to be concatinated to index.html │   ├- js           => any javascript needed to get the demo working